andycranston/puttyauto/README.md

 cls
 ```

-to clear the screen just incase someone might look over your shoulder.
+to clear the screen just in case someone might look over your shoulder.

 Now, at long last, run: